-Although medication is the most commonly used intervention for insomnia, it is actually only indicated for short-term treatment.
+Although medication is the most commonly used intervention for Insomnia, it is only indicated for short-term treatment.

 The AASM practice guidelines indicate that the goal should be the lowest effective dose and the reduction of medication as soon as possible.

-The challenge many people may face is that medications can create habit and it can be difficult to sleep without them once dependence has been established.
+Many people may face a challenge because medications can create a habit, and it can be difficult to sleep without them once dependence has been established.

-The gold standard for the treatment of insomnia is cognitive behavioral therapy for insomnia (CBT-I).
-CBT-I was developed by Jack Edinger and his colleagues and consists of several principles that are intended to address the psychological and physiological factors related to insomnia.
+The gold standard for the treatment of Insomnia is cognitive behavioral therapy for Insomnia (CBT-I).
+CBT-I was developed by Jack Edinger and his colleagues and consists of several principles intended to address the psychological and physiological factors related to Insomnia.

-It includes interventions aimed at making the sleep environment conducive to sleep, limiting bed time to the amount of adequate sleep, regulating the sleep schedule and the circadian rhythm and addressing any thoughts or behavior that may interfere with sleep.
+It includes interventions to make the sleep environment conducive to sleep, limiting bedtime to the amount of adequate sleep, regulating the sleep schedule and the circadian rhythm, and addressing any thoughts or behavior that may interfere with sleep.

-Sleep diaries are key to diagnosis and treatment, so they are usually maintained throughout CBT-I.
+Sleep diaries are crucial to diagnosis and treatment, so they are usually maintained throughout CBT-I.

-The biggest challenge facing people with CBT-I is the fact that there are not many professionals with credentials and skills to use the intervention.
+The biggest challenge facing people with CBT-I is that there are not many professionals with the credentials and skills to use the intervention.